Call for applications: Dyslexia and Inclusive Practice GTCS Professional Recognition programme

 About the programme

-The fourth year of our exciting GTCS Professional Recognition programme will start in September 2024 and end in August 2025.
+The fifth year of our exciting GTCS Professional Recognition programme will start in September 2025 and end in August 2026.
+The programme was accredited by the GTCS in June 2021.

 The Dyslexia and Inclusive Practice Professional Recognition Programme was developed collaboratively with Education Scotland following an extended pilot that took place from 2017-2019.
 We built on the learning of the pilot through active engagement with the participants; therefore, the programme is grounded on their feedback, the impact of the professional learning on teachers and the learning of the programme tutors as a collaborative team.

 The programme is a creditable and effective way to deepen Scottish teachers’ knowledge, understanding and practice to support learners.
-It meets a need within our educational system, builds capacity and creates a free sustainable route to high quality professional learning, to increase the number of GTCS registered teachers with dyslexia and inclusive practice professional recognition.
+It meets a need within our educational system, builds capacity and creates a free sustainable route to high quality professional learning.
+It aims to increase the number of GTCS registered teachers with dyslexia and inclusive practice professional recognition.

 Who can apply?